MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 1. Connect to workspace.
 1. Call the [Get status](/rest/api/fabric/core/git/get-status) API to see which items workspace were changed.
 1. Select the specific items to commit.
-1. Call the [Selective commit](/rest/api/fabric/core/git/commit-to-git) API to commit the selected changes from the workspace to the connected remote branch.
+1. Call the [Commit to Git](/rest/api/fabric/core/git/commit-to-git) API to commit the selected changes from the workspace to the connected remote branch.

 ### Monitor the progress of long running operations